Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 colors+=("yellow")

-echo "After adding: ${colors[@]}"
+echo "After add: ${colors[@]}"

-unset colors[1] # Remove "green"
+unset colors[1] # remove "green"

-echo "After removal: ${colors[@]}"
+echo "After delete: ${colors[@]}"

 echo "Indices: ${!colors[@]}"